Readit News logoReadit News

 welfare commented on Pluckable Strings string.spiel.com/... · Posted by u/bcjordan

-isoprophlex · a year ago
+isoprophlex · 2 years ago

 It's shockingly easy to make it sound good!
 Someone who understands music please explain to me why this works so well, I'm amazed!